dumlutimuralp/k8s-with-nsx-t-2.5.x/README.md

 The goal of this series of posts is to outline and explain the steps to integrate VMware NSX-T 2.5.0, using its declrarative called **Policy API** , with Kubernetes control plane.

-Software components used are shown below.
+Software components used are listed below.

 - vCenter 6.7 U1b (Build 11727113)
 - ESX 6.7 U2 (Build 13006603)